romulobordezani/formoose/README.md

 #### Running the core project

+Install dependencies.
 ```shell
 yarn
 ```

 ```shell
 yarn start
 ```

 ```shell
 yarn run test
 ```

-Type Script will compile to `dist` folder, use `npm link` within the example repository to run and debug your changes.
+Type Script will compile to `dist` folder, use `npm link` within the [example repository](https://github.com/romulobordezani/formoose-examples) to run and debug your changes.